davidshq/fanwor/README.md

 since version 1.11 it also runs on Linux and other Unixes that are supported by the SDL Library.

+It was written by Thomas Huth (huth at tuxfamily.org).
+I (Dave Mackey) have been making some modifications, you can see a log of the changes in [CHANGELOG.md](CHANGELOG.md)

 # The Story